Use Kubectl to Manage Kubernetes Clusters and Nodes on Oracle Cloud Native Environment

 Deploy Nginx

-Currently, no applications are deployed to the three worker nodes, which makes demonstrating the effects of any Node management commands more difficult.
+Currently, we do not have any applications deployed to the three worker nodes, which makes demonstrating the effects of any Node management commands more difficult.
 The following steps will deploy an Nginx pod onto each worker node.

 1. Generate a deployment file to create Nginx Deployments onto each of the three worker nodes.